Zambia’s Forgotten Space Program

-Using her camera, true events, and her imagination, the Zambian Space Project unfolds in a seamless blend of fantasy and reality as de Middel illustrates a determined story of dreams and beginnings.
+Using her camera, true events, and her imagination, Cristina de Middel unfolds the Zambian Space Project in a seamless blend of fantasy and reality, illustrating a determined story of dreams and beginnings.

 This is her description of what she wanted to show: